isomerpages/moe-sacss/_sec-1-registration/Registration for 2024 Secondary 1.md

 <p>Offering MTL at Less Demanding Level (LDL)</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Students with difficulties coping with the subject have the option to
+<p>Students who experience difficulties in coping with the subject have the
-offer Mother Tongue Languages (MTL) at a less demanding level based on their performances at the PSLE.</p>
+option to offer Mother Tongue Languages (MTL) at a less demanding level, based on their PSLE performance.</p>
 </li>
 </ul>
 </li>